rerdavies/pipedal_p2pd/README.md

 What's not provided:

--   Proper keypad, display, pbc authentication, which requires UI support on the host device to display pins (keypad) enter pins (display), and push -buttons (pbc).
-This requires -- at a minimum -- a socket service that allows UI components to interact with the service.
+-   Proper keypad, display, pbc authentication.
+(Needs a control socket to interact with UI).
-    And probably a user interface as well.
-(Control socket: easy; session management extensions: some easy debugging left; UI: need help with that).

--   A possibility that "keypad" and "display" authentication options are a bottomless rabbithole. wap_supplicant appears to use BSID's instead of device GUIDs for caching re-authentication credetials, which may break Android fast re-connect feature.
-Fixable, but dire.

--   More general WiFi Direct upnp service discovery; and WiFi Direct DNS-SD discovery as well.
-(Easy)
+-   Provides P2P UPNP service discovery.
+Needs P2P DNS-SD service discovery.

--   Support for more than one running autonomous Group is designed-in, but missing code in a few places.
-Raspberry PI devices only allows one GO, so it's untestable unless the package gets ported to a more fully functional platform.
-(Easy with appropriate test device).
+-   Support for more than one running autonomous Group is designed-in, but incomplete (Raspberry Pi can only run one GO anyway).

 -   Testing and configuration for newtworkd-based network stacks.
-Android requires working DHCP servers on the P2P GO ports.
-Mostly this is just a matter of ensuring that p2p group network get assigned a non-default IPv4 address, which is easy on networkd stacks.
-(Easy).

--   Absolutely no support for GO negotation.
-The current implementation is for an Autonomous GO, running on the local device, only.

--   Switch the coroutine library over to ioring libarary in order to get asynchronous file i/o as well.
+-
+-   Automonous GO only.

 -   Testing on fully-compliant C++20 compilers coroutine implementation.
-(Currently runs on G++10.2).
-Medium -- because Raspberry pi doesn't support
-    G++11+ toochains yet.
-So, a complete port to Ubuntu (along with the implementation of networkd support) is required.
+(Raspberry Pi OS only supports G++10.2).

+-   Switch the coroutine library over to iouring libarary in order to get asynchronous file i/o as well.

 ## Build Procedure.